The Blessings of Disaster (The Lessons That Catastrophes Teach Us and Why Our Future Depends on It)

 When it comes to rare extreme events, such as earthquakes, hurricanes, floods, tornados, volcanic eruptions, technological accidents, terrorist attacks, pandemics, and even existential threats, it is in our nature to set ourselves up for disasters because the gamble may be worth it.
 But only maybe.

-Unlike Amazon and other retailers who may also offer The Blessings of Disaster (The Lessons That Catastrophes Teach Us and Why Our Future Depends on It) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Blessings of Disaster (The Lessons That Catastrophes Teach Us and Why Our Future Depends on It), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details